75 Sights in Lisbon, Portugal (with Map and Images)

 The Rua Augusta Arch is a stone, memorial arch-like, historical building and visitor attraction in Lisbon, Portugal, on the Praça do Comércio.
 It was built to commemorate the city's reconstruction after the 1755 earthquake.
 It has six columns and is adorned with statues of various historical figures.
 Significant height from the arch crown to the cornice imparts an appearance of heaviness to the structure.
 The associated space is filled with the coat of arms of Portugal.
 The allegorical group at the top, made by French sculptor Célestin Anatole Calmels, represents Glory rewarding Valor and Genius.

 The Cathedral of Saint Mary Major, often called Lisbon Cathedral or simply the Sé, is a Roman Catholic cathedral located in Lisbon, Portugal.
-The oldest church in the city, it is the seat of the Patriarchate of Lisbon.
-Built in 1147, the cathedral has survived many earthquakes and has been modified, renovated and restored several times.
-It is currently a mix of different architectural styles.
-It has been classified as a National Monument since 1910.
+It is the oldest church in the city, built in 1147.
+The cathedral has survived many earthquakes and has been modified, renovated and restored several times, resulting in a mix of different architectural styles.
+It is the seat of the Patriarchate of Lisbon, and has been classified as a National Monument since 1910.

 Wikipedia: Lisbon Cathedral (EN), Heritage Website Sipa, Heritage Website